bitzhuwei/CSharpGL/README.md

 And now it also shows how to use GLImage, GLButton and GLLabel.
 ![Texture2D](https://github.com/bitzhuwei/CSharpGL/blob/master/Demos/Texture2D/Texture2D.png?raw=true)
 ## Texture2DArray
-There's not visible difference from Texture2D you can see from one single picture.
+There's no visible difference from Texture2D you can see from one single picture.
 Download this demo and try it!
 ![Texture2DArray](https://github.com/bitzhuwei/CSharpGL/blob/master/Demos/Texture2DArray/Texture2DArray.png?raw=true)
 ## ZeroAttributeInVertexShader
 ![ZeroAttributeInVertexShader](https://github.com/bitzhuwei/CSharpGL/blob/master/Demos/ZeroAttributeInVertexShader/ZeroAttributeInVertexShader.png?raw=true)